 - No restriction of limited electrode length as we face in shielded metal arc welding (SMAW).

-- Due to the gas shielding, no additional flux is required for the protection of molten pool
+- Due to the gas shielding, no additional flux is required for the protection of the molten pool

 - Higher deposition rates than shielded metal arc welding (SMAW)